 Endolymph buildup interferes with the hearing signals between the brain and inner ear in Ménière's disease.
 This abnormality causes the symptoms of Ménière's disease, such as vertigo.

-Quantum Spinal Mechanics3 (QSM3) is a progression of the NUCCA technique.
-This precise, science-based upper cervical chiropractic procedure uses X-rays to measure misalignment.
+Quantum Spinal Mechanics3 (QSM3) is a precise, science-based upper cervical chiropractic procedure uses X-rays to measure misalignment.

-At Upper Cervical Chiropractic of Monmouth, LLC, we're committed to restoring the body to its orthogonal position using the QSM3 and NUCCA approaches.
+At Upper Cervical Chiropractic of Monmouth, LLC, we're committed to restoring the body to its orthogonal position using the QSM3 Upper Cervical method.

 Upper Cervical Care for Ménière's Disease